(Social Work and Family Studies)

 SWRK 274: Research Methods in Social Work

 Social work majors study scientific philosophies and approaches to ethical knowledge building for social work practice.
 The course includes an overview of the research process using both quantitative and qualitative methods, with special attention to how research knowledge informs generalist social work practice.
-Students apply course concepts in the field through an academic civic engagement component.
-Open only to social work majors.
+Open to non-majors by permission of instructor.
 Offered annually in the spring semester.
-Counts toward management studies concentration.
+Also counts toward management studies concentration.

 SWRK 280: Social Realities in South Africa (abroad)

 Students study historical and contemporary realities of race, class, gender, health, welfare, and human rights in South Africa.
 This dynamic society provides unique opportunities to study the challenges and successes of inclusion, respect, restitution, and reconciliation in the post-Apartheid era.
 Students travel to three regions and meet with scholars, activists, and practitioners in a variety of settings.
 Special emphasis is on the situations of women, children, and families.
 Offered periodically during Interim.
-Counts toward Africa and the Americas and family studies concentrations and race and ethnic studies major and concentration.
+Apply through International and Off-Campus Studies.
+Also counts toward race and ethnic studies major and Africa and the African Diaspora, family studies, and race and ethnic studies concentrations.

 Prerequisite: one course in political science, sociology/anthropology, social work, economics, psychology, family studies, or women's and gender studies.